Profile image

 Hannah specialises in immigration, public law and human rights, inquests and civil actions against authorities.

-Hannah has a broad practice in public and civil law and is regularly instructed in matters concerning immigration, asylum and accountability of the police and other public authorities.
-She has appeared unled in the Administrative Court, First-tier Tribunal, Upper Tribunal, the County Court and the Coroners’ courts.
+Hannah has a broad practice in public and civil law and is regularly instructed in matters concerning immigration, asylum, and accountability of the police and other public authorities.
+She has appeared unled in the Administrative Court, First-tier Tribunal, Upper Tribunal, the County Court, and the Coroners’ courts and has been led in High Court and Court of Appeal proceedings.

-Hannah has carried out pro bono work for the Asylum Support Appeals Project, Amicus, and the AIRE Centre.
-She represents individuals before the Asylum Support Appeals Tribunal and has previously worked as a legal intern for the Arizona Capital Representation Project, assisting with criminal appeals and strategic litigation challenging the death penalty.
+Hannah has carried out pro bono work for the Asylum Support Appeals Project, Amicus, the AIRE Centre and the Arizona Capital Representation Project, assisting with criminal appeals and strategic litigation challenging the death penalty.

 Public and Administrative Law

-Hannah has experience acting in urgent applications for interim relief before the Administrative Court, including to secure the release of individuals unlawfully detained in immigration detention.
+Hannah has experience acting in urgent applications for interim relief before the Administrative Court.
+Recent cases include:

-As a solicitor in the public law litigation team of an international law firm she advised and represented public bodies across a range of sectors.
-As a solicitor at the AIRE Centre, she contributed to expert third-party interventions in judicial review challenges before the High Court, Court of Appeal and UK Supreme Court, as well as before the European Court of Human Rights.
+As a solicitor in the public law litigation team of an international law firm, she advised and represented public bodies across a range of sectors.
+As a solicitor at the AIRE Centre, she contributed to expert third-party interventions in judicial review challenges before the High Court, Court of Appeal, Supreme Court, and European Court of Human Rights.

 Immigration and Asylum

-Hannah regularly acts for clients in immigration and asylum appeals before the First-tier and Upper Tribunal, as well as applications for immigration bail before the First-tier Tribunal.
-She has successfully appealed refusal decisions in contexts including: Article 3 ECHR medical cases, Long-Residence and persecution on account of ethnicity and imputed political views.
+Hannah regularly acts for clients in immigration and asylum appeals before the First-tier and Upper Tribunal, as well as in applications for immigration bail before the First-tier Tribunal.

 She has particular expertise in cases concerning EU law and the Withdrawal Agreement.
-She has delivered training to lawyers, NGOs and local councils across England and Wales on the impact of the UK’s withdrawal from the EU on immigration applications and access to benefits.
-As a solicitor she supported individuals to make complex applications to the EU Settlement Scheme and to appeal EUSS refusal decisions.
+She has delivered training to lawyers, NGOs, and local councils across England and Wales on the impact of the UK’s withdrawal from the EU on immigration applications and access to benefits.
+As a solicitor, she supported individuals to make complex applications to the EU Settlement Scheme and to appeal EU Settlement Scheme refusal decisions.

-Hannah also a has particular interest in the overlap between social welfare and immigration law and has acted in appeals concerning eligibility to claim benefits on the basis of a person’s right to reside in the UK.
+Hannah also has particular interest in the overlap between social welfare and immigration law and has acted in appeals concerning eligibility to claim benefits on the basis of a person’s right to reside in the UK, including:

-• Fertre v Vale of White Horse DC [2024] EWHC 1754 (KB) – acting as Simon Cox’s junior in an appeal to the High Court concerning whether a homelessness assistance refusal decision breached the non-discrimination provisions in the UK-EU Withdrawal Agreement.
+• Fertre v Vale of White Horse DC [2025] EWCA Civ 1057 and Fertre v Vale of White Horse DC [2024] EWHC 1754 (KB) (led by Simon Cox): concerning whether a homelessness assistance refusal decision breached the non-discrimination provisions in the UK-EU Withdrawal Agreement and, more broadly, who is ‘residing on the basis of the Withdrawal Agreement’ in order to benefit from those provisions.

-• Fratila v Secretary of State for Work and Pensions [2021] UKSC 53; [2020] EWCA Civ 1741 - when working as a solicitor for the AIRE Centre (third party intervener)
+• Fratila v Secretary of State for Work and Pensions [2021] UKSC 53; [2020] EWCA Civ 1741 (working as a solicitor for the AIRE Centre (third party intervener)): concerning whether preventing reliance on Pre-Settled Status for the purposes of entitlement to benefits was unlawful discrimination on grounds of nationality contrary to EU law.

 Actions against Public Authorities

-Hannah can assist with civil claims against the police, local authorities and other public bodies.
+Hannah regularly advises on and acts in civil claims against the police, local authorities, and other public bodies.

-She advises on false imprisonment claims in the immigration context often after representing individuals in their prior applications for immigration bail and challenges to unlawful detention.
+She has particular interest in false imprisonment claims in the immigration context and her work on such claims is informed by her expertise representing individuals in applications for immigration bail and challenges to unlawful detention.

-She has a particular interest in securing adequate and appropriate compensation for individuals under the relevant statutory schemes, has advised on eligibility under the Miscarriage of Justice Compensation Scheme and successfully represented an individual to appeal a decision of the Criminal Injuries Compensation Scheme.
+Hannah also supports individuals to secure adequate and appropriate compensation under the relevant statutory schemes, has advised on eligibility under the Miscarriage of Justice Compensation Scheme, and successfully represented an individual to appeal a decision of the Criminal Injuries Compensation Scheme.

 Inquests and Public Inquiries

-Hannah has acted in numerous pre-inquest review hearings and represents families in inquest proceedings considering deaths in prison, police custody, arising from contact with the police and failures of mental health and social care institutions to afford adequate care in the community.
+Hannah represents families in inquests involving deaths in prison and police custody, and in inquests considering failures of mental health and social care institutions to afford adequate care in the community.

 Data Protection and Information Law

-Hannah has a particular interest in cases involving a breach of data protection legislation and the right to privacy under Article 8 ECHR and has co-authored a publication on Balancing Data Protection with Transparent Justice under the European Legal Framework with former ECtHR judge Ledi Bianku.
+Hannah has a particular interest in cases involving a breach of data protection legislation and the right to privacy under Article 8 of the European Convention on Human Rights (ECHR) and co-authored the publication Balancing Data Protection with Transparent Justice: the European Legal Framework with former European Court of Human Rights (ECtHR) judge Ledi Bianku.

-She has advised on claims involving a breach of Article 8 ECHR and the Data Protection Act, for example in the context of CCTV and surveillance in a care setting, and wrongful / inaccurate processing, publication and storage of a person’s data by the police and local authorities.
+She has advised on claims involving a breach of Article 8 ECHR and the Data Protection Act, including regarding CCTV and surveillance in a care setting, and wrongful/inaccurate processing, publication, and storage of a person’s data by the police and local authorities.

-Prior to moving to the bar, she spent 6 months as a trainee solicitor in the data protection team at an international law firm, where she helped advise a range of companies and organisations on the implementation of the GDPR, widescale repapering projects and drafting new data protection polices to ensure compliance with the relevant data protection provisions.
+Hannah previously spent six months as a trainee solicitor in the data protection team at an international law firm, during which she helped advise a range of companies and organisations on GDPR implementation, widescale repapering projects, and drafting new data protection polices to ensure compliance with the relevant data protection provisions.

 European and International Human Rights Law

-Hannah has particular expertise in cases engaging ECHR rights.
+Hannah has particular expertise in cases engaging rights under the ECHR.

-As part of the AIRE Centre Western Balkans Rule of Law Programme, she collaborated with ECtHR judges to help deliver training to judges, lawyers and NGOs in the Western Balkans to further understanding and implementation of the ECHR in the region.
-She has co-authored guides on the ECHR with current and former European Court of Human Rights judges on topics including the Protection of Human Rights during Times of EmergencyGender Equality and Discrimination on the Grounds of Sex and the ECHR and Balancing Data Protection with Transparent Justice and helped to establish the region’s first Gender Champions in the Judiciary Network.
+As part of the AIRE Centre Western Balkans Rule of Law Programme, she collaborated with ECtHR judges to help deliver training to judges, lawyers, and NGOs in the Western Balkans to further understanding and implementation of the ECHR in the region.
+She has co-authored guides on the ECHR with current and former ECtHR judges including the Protection of Human Rights During Times of EmergencyGender Equality and Discrimination on the Grounds of Sex and the ECHR, and Balancing Data Protection with Transparent Justice and helped to establish the region’s first Gender Champions in the Judiciary Network

 Case work includes:

-• Siti Aisah and ors. v United States of America - Contributing to an amicus brief concerning diplomatic immunity against prosecutions for human trafficking and modern slavery.
+• Siti Aisah and others v United States of America: Contributing to an amicus brief concerning diplomatic immunity against prosecutions for human trafficking and modern slavery.

 Publications

-• Les droits fondamentaux et la pandémie Covid-19 (Covid-19 and Human Rights), Ledi Bianku and Hannah Smith, Annales du droit Luxembourgeois (Volume 30 (2020))
+• Les droits fondamentaux et la pandémie Covid-19 (Covid-19 and Human Rights), Ledi Bianku and Hannah Smith, Annales du droit Luxembourgeois, Vol. 30 (2020).